Rndraha21/Rndraha21/README.md

 # 💫 About Me:
 🔭 I'm currently Information Technology student at Universitas Jenderal Achmad Yani Yogyakarta with a focus on software development and cybersecurity.
 Possesses an understanding of various programming languages, frameworks, and cybersecurity principles.
-Actively seeking opportunities to develop skills and knowledge in this field.<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun fact
+Actively seeking opportunities to develop skills and knowledge in this field.<br>🌱 I’m currently learning to upgrade my skills<br>💬 Ask me about<br>⚡ Fun fact

 ## 🌐 Socials: